Lost French love letters from the 1750s reveal what life was like during wartime

 Dubosc would not have known her husband had been captured by the British, and that he would never receive her message.
 She died the year after she sent the letter, and likely never saw him again.

 Sent between 1757-58 during the Seven Years War, the letters were mostly addressed to the crew of the Galatée warship, and the French postal administration forwarded them from port to port in hopes of reaching the sailors.
-But when the British Navy captured the Galatée in April 1758, French authorities forwarded the batch of letters to England.
+But when Britain's Royal Navy captured the Galatée in April 1758, French authorities forwarded the batch of letters to England.

 There they remained unopened for centuries, until the historian Renaud Morieux of the University of Cambridge discovered them in the digital inventory of Britain's National Archives.
 He checked out the box from the archives with no idea what he would find inside.